Germany's Maas says Turkey 'invasion' illegitimate under international law | DW | 20.10.2019

 Insults better than rockets

-Notably, Maas described Turkey's offensive as an "invasion" despite threats form Turkey's strongman Recep Tayyip Erdogan not to label it as such.
+Notably, Maas described Turkey's offensive as an "invasion" despite threats from President Recep Tayyip Erdogan not to label it as such.

 Erdogan also lashed out at Maas personally on Thursday, calling him a "political dilettante."